-We don’t recommend that electronic devices be brought to camp.
+We recommend that electronic devices be left at home.
 They tend to be expensive and fragile.
-Certain electronic devices are prohibited.
-Electronic games and music devices are prohibited if they are capable of: (1) taking or storing pictures and/or movies, or (2) communicating via the internet, or (3) operating as a cell phone.
+Furthermore, electronic devices are prohibited and will be confiscated if they are capable of: (1) taking or storing pictures and/or movies (privacy issues), or (2) communicating via the internet, or (3) operating as a cell phone.
 (Back To Top)

 Details: Home | Camper Application | Sessions & Tuition | Camp Director | 1st Time Camper Program | Tuition Refund Guarantee | 1st to 4th Grade Campers | Facilities | Food Service-Menu | Travel Directions | Open House-Tour Dates | One Week Mini-Camp | International Campers | FAQ's | Camp Videos | Camp Map | Current Newsletter | Free Brochure | Contact Us

 Programs: Daily Program | Junior Program | Elective Program | Teen Program | Events Calendar | Camp Trips | New Stuff | Clinics Program

 Arts Programs: Creative Arts | Performing Arts | Music | Rock Band | Drama | Dance | Media Arts | Circus Arts/Flying Trapeze

 Aquatics: Lake | Sailing & Windsurfing | Water Skiing | Tarzan Swing | Jet Skiing | Lake Park | Aquatic Adventure | Fishing | Pool Program | Scuba